 Greek Week is held during spring semester and is dedicated to promoting Greek unity on campus.
 The sororities and fraternities plan a host of events throughout the week, including: chariot races, trivia competitions, relay races, and the main event: tug-of-war!
 There is lively, good-spirited competition for the participants and great fun for spectators as they root for friends.

 Each spring, Campus Activities Board (CAB) sponsors a campus wide Glow-in-the-Dark Egg Hunt.
 Hundreds of plastic eggs filled with candy and prizes are spread around campus while eager students line up in the Hamlin Student Center.
-When the hunt begins, students race to find candy, tee shirt vouchers, and cash prizes on a glowing center campus!
+When the hunt begins, students race to find candy, tee shirt vouchers, gift cards, and other prizes on a glowing center campus!

 This is Barton’s version of The Oscars, a special evening devoted to honoring campus leaders with recognitions and awards for all the hard work they accomplished during the past year.
 The coveted President’s Trophy is awarded to the club or organization that has participated in the most college-sponsored events.
 Individual clubs and organizations also present awards to their respective members.
 This is a much-anticipated evening of celebration each spring.

 This is Barton’s end-of-the-year party!
 The weekend prior to exams each spring is the perfect time to take a break from studies and just relax!
 Join other students on center campus for a day of fun, laughter, food, and music.
-Activities in the past have included human bowling, bungee trampoline, mechanical bull riding, and much more!
-And, don’t forget the giveaways, the senior superlatives, popcorn, cotton candy, tons of carnival-style food, inflatables, and a DJ.
+Activities in the past have included human bowling, bungee trampoline, mechanical bull riding, food vendors, music, and much more!
 It’s your day to kick back and have some fun!